OpenEvalProject/evals/manuscripts/elife-35238/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/35238/elife-35238-fig1-v1.jpg)

-**Figure 1.:** N. tabacum W38 (12 days after transfer) using the same procedure as Savory et al. (Savory et al., 2017), with the exception that the plates were not grown vertically.Note the excessive number of root hairs in two of the plants in the plate with 1 µM BA; these roots are growing on the medium.
+**Figure 1.:** Note the excessive number of root hairs in two of the plants in the plate with 1 µM BA; these roots are growing on the medium.

 ## Evidence for growth promotion by and virulence of PBTS isolates